 One of the lamest imaginable cop-outs to get the heroes out of trouble.
 In the scene where Kirito and Silica have just retrieved the pet revival item or whatever and the laughing coffin players ambush them, I was actually excited and curious as to how they were going to get out this.
 Boy was I in for a disappointment.
 They don't need to do anything clever because he's so high leveled that six or seven other players can't even damage him faster than he regenerates even if he doesn't defend himself.
 This is even worse than a typical Deus Ex Machina because if you take this scene as canon, it not only ruins itself but gravely harms the future of the story.
 Shouldn't any character Kirito meets after this be a worm to him?
 The writers either didn't realize the destructive implications of that scene or decided to quietly retcon it, because Kuradeel was able to kill him (would have if Asuna hadn't showed up).

 Literally going back on what the audience directly saw.
 Are you fucking kidding me?
-Kirito got stabbed, his health clearly reduced to 0, but then he just stabs Akihiko Kayaba back and wins the fight... and lives.
+In the final duel of the Aincrad arc, Kirito is stabbed, his health clearly reduced to 0, but then he just stabs Akihiko Kayaba back and wins the fight... and lives.
 Having him win the fight is fine, but at least don't show us the defeat screen first.

 Anti-retributionist bullshit, and I mean the kind even most non-retributionists would recognize as bullshit.
 In the Phantom Bullet arc, they have Kirito feel that he somehow needs to 'atone' for killing two MURDERERS that were not only uncontainable but TRYING TO KILL INNOCENTS at the very moment.
 Even if you don't believe in the death penalty, there is absolutely no argument to be made for that.